There may be no job quite as unpredictable as the day-to-day work of a field technician.

-Video, however, offers an easier opportunity to help your techs share knowledge.
+Video, however, offers an easier way for your techs share their knowledge.

-With video, your field team can just click “record” with any device, anywhere in the world, and share quick tips and ideas for getting things done.
-Video can even offer new tools for better illustrating this kind of demonstration — check out this sample recording of a tech using Google Glass to show the steps to installing a Datapath video card.
+Your field team can simply click “record” on any device, anywhere in the world, to share quick tips and tricks for getting things done.
+Video even offers new tools to better illustrate demonstrations and how-tos — check out this sample recording of a tech using Google Glass to show the steps to installing a Datapath video card:

-Recording those demonstrations and discussions with video, however, captures that knowledge and transforms it into a searchable, shareable resource the entire organization can rely on — even when your subject matter expert isn’t immediately available (or, in the age of rapid turnover, even after they’ve left the company).
+Recording those demonstrations and discussions in a video, however, captures that knowledge and transforms it into a searchable, shareable resource the entire organization can rely on — even when your subject matter expert isn’t immediately available (or, in the age of rapid turnover, even after they’ve left the company).

-Eliminate your organization’s text-heavy guidebooks, and make the information you share easier to see and understand.
+With Panopto, you can eliminate your organization’s text-heavy guidebooks, and make the information you share with field technicians easier to see and understand.